Running pd3f in Production with Nginx

 }

-# restrict access to a IP / Subnet + protect with Basic Auth
+# restrict access to dashboard to IP address (or subnet) + protect with Basic Auth

 location /dashboard/ {